Skip to main content

 University

-You could get a degree before applying to join an organisation's management training scheme.
-Most subjects are accepted but you may have an advantage if you study:
+You can study for a degree before applying to join an organisation's graduate training scheme.

 • actuarial science